Scientific and Engineering Libraries, Part 1¶

 numpy.ndarray

-This is how we can create a 2D matrix:
+This is how we can create a 2D array, to represent something like a matrix:

 arr = np.array([